 - EVO will serve as a relatively-long term electron donor to support bacteria that facilitate reductive dechlorination of TCE to ethene.
 The EVO will ferment in situ to produce hydrogen and the hydrogen will provide the electron donor for the bacteria during the reduction of TCE and breakdown products.
 Commercial EVO products are an aqueous emulsion of vegetable oil that provide a complex mixture of long-chain organic carbon compounds which take longer to ferment compared to other electron donors such as sodium lactate.
 The slower fermentation of EVO allows it to support EISB for a longer period (e.g., 1 to 3 years).
 Once in the subsurface, EVO droplets forming the emulsion "break" and the hydrophobic vegetable oil coats the surfaces of the geologic matrix.
 This allows the oil to dissolve slowly into groundwater and ferment where emplaced, and aids in its effectiveness. - Water that has been conditioned to remove most of the DO will be used as a carrier fluid to deliver the EVO product and bacteria into the aquifer away from injection wells.
-See the text above entitled "Water Used for Amendment Delivery" for more information on the carrier fluid.
+The above subsection entitled "Water Used for EISB Amendment Delivery" provides additional details on the carrier fluid.
 The mixture of EVO product and anaerobic water is referred to as the EVO solution. - A bioaugmentation consortium will need to be added into the UCRS to facilitate EISB.
 This consortium will contain species of DHC bacteria necessary for the full dechlorination of TCE to ethene, plus supporting bacteria such as fermenting bacteria, methanogens, sulfate reducers, etc. DHC is a family of anaerobic bacteria that derives energy by facilitating reductive dechlorination of chlorinated ethenes (like TCE).
 While there are a number of dehalogenating bacteria that can dechlorinate TCE, only DHC bacteria can complete the degradation process to ethene.
 For this site, it is important to have a consortium that can function with 1,1,1-TCA in groundwater; the activity of some commercial bioaugmentation consortia can stall in the presence of 1,1,1-TCA.
-KB-1[®] Plus, available from SiREM Laboratory, or an approved equivalent, is recommended for this site because it can degrade not only the TCE, but also the 1,1,1-TCA.
+KB-1® Plus, available from SiREM Laboratory, or an approved equivalent, is recommended for this site because it can degrade not only the TCE, but also the 1,1,1-TCA.

-EISB amendments will not include an anti-methanogenic reagent.
-Anti-methanogenic reagent amendments typically are not needed to achieve reductive dechlorination, and, in many cases, active methanogens are necessary to maintain a high rate of reductive dechlorination (Wen et al. 2015; Loeffler et al. 1997).
-The reductive dechlorination pathway relies upon a consortium of bacteria, not just the activity of the DHC bacteria.
+The initial delivery of EISB amendments will not include an anti-methanogenic reagent.
+Anti-methanogenic reagents typically are not needed to achieve reductive dechlorination, and, in many cases, active methanogens are necessary to maintain a high rate of reductive dechlorination (Wen et al. 2015; Loeffler et al. 1997).
+The reductive dechlorination pathway relies upon a consortium of bacteria, not just the activity of the dechlorinating bacteria.
 Problems with excessive methane production typically occur only if excessive amounts of electron donor are injected; therefore, the electron donor dosing concentration is designed to prevent this condition.
+If the dechlorinating bacterial population does not appear to be growing toward the desired concentration (i.e., minimum 106 cells/liter), then adjustments such as adding an anti-methanogenic reagent and/or rebioaugmenting with KB-1[®] Plus may be considered.
+If such a situation is encountered, performance monitoring groundwater data will inform what corrective action is most appropriate.